Extradition: Understanding the Extradition Process

 In Texas, you can find the Uniform Criminal Extradition Act in Chapter 51 of the Code of Criminal Procedure.
 It is more narrow than the federal law in some ways, and broader in others.
 It is somewhat more limited than the federal statute in that it addresses only felonies or treason charges from other states, not misdemeanors.
 In another way, it is broader than the federal statute in that an indictment is not required to hold a person as fugitive.

 First – based on an allegation that the person is accused (but not convicted) of a crime in another state.
-As discussed above, this is covered by the the Uniform Criminal Extradition Act (UCEA).
+As discussed above, this is covered by the Uniform Criminal Extradition Act (UCEA).
 These individuals are generally called fugitives from justice.
+This term can be confusing because the wanted person likely has no idea that the demanding state wants them.
+They would not no notice of a warrant and in some cases they may not know they’ve even been investigated.
+Think of the term “fugitive” as a legal fiction that allows one state to hold a person lawfully for another state based on that other state’s request which alleges a law was violated.

 Second – based on an alleged violation or probation or parole.
 This is governed by the Interstate Compact for Adult Offender Supervision (ICAOS), which is found in Government Code Chapter 510 in Texas.